webguru103/smooch-docs/source/rest/index.md

 # Persistent Menus

-Smooch provides an /v1/menu/ API to set persistent menus on messaging channels that support custom menus in their chat UIs ([Facebook Messenger](http://docs.smooch.io/javascript/#facebook-messenger) and [WeChat](http://docs.smooch.io/javascript/#wechat)).
-Menus are configured on a per an app basis (not per a user).
+Smooch provides a /v1/menu/ API to set persistent menus on messaging channels that support custom menus in their chat UIs ([Facebook Messenger](http://docs.smooch.io/javascript/#facebook-messenger) and [WeChat](http://docs.smooch.io/javascript/#wechat)).
+Menus are configured on a per app basis (not per user).

 ## Get Menu